BGI Group: Bioinformatics technology

-In 2010, the institute 500-node supercomputer processed 10 terabytes of raw sequencing data every 24 hours from 30 or so Genome Analyzers from Illumina.
 The annual budget for the computer center was US$9 million.
 In the same year, BGI's computational biologists developed the first successful algorithm, based on graph theory, for aligning billions of 25 to 75-base pair strings produced by next-generation sequencers, specifically Illumina's Genome Analyzer, during de novo sequencing.

 SOAPdenovo is part of "Short Oligonucleotide Analysis Package" (SOAP), a suite of tools developed by BGI for de novo assembly of human-sized genomes, alignment, SNP detection, resequencing, indel finding, and structural variation analysis.
 Built for the Illumina sequencers' short reads, SOAPdenovo has been used to assemble multiple human genomes (identifying an eight kilobase insertion not detected by mapping to the human reference genome) and animals, like the giant panda.

-Up until 2015, BGI had released BGISEQ-100, based on Thermo Fisher Scientific's Ion Torrent device, and BGISEQ-1000, based on similar technology by Complete Genomics, for both of which received an approval from the CFDA for a NIFTY (Non-invasive Fetal Trisomy Test) prenatal test.
+Up until 2015, BGI had released BGISEQ-100, based on Thermo Fisher Scientific's Ion Torrent device, and BGISEQ-1000, for both of which received an approval from the CFDA for a NIFTY (Non-invasive Fetal Trisomy Test) prenatal test.
 In October 2015, BGI launched BGISEQ-500, a larger desktop sequencing system.
 It reportedly received more than 500 orders for the system and run over 112,000 tests until late 2016.
 The China National GeneBank, opened by BGI and Chinese Government in September 2016, has 150 instruments of the system.
 The BGISEQ-500 was developed as a sequencing platform capable of competing with Illumina's platforms.
 In November 2016, BGI launched BGISEQ-50, a miniature version of desktop sequencer.
 In 2017, BGI began offering WGS for $600.
-In October 2017, MGI Tech, a subsidiary of BGI, launched two new sequencers MGISEQ-2000 and MGISEQ-200 (later renamed as DNBSEQ-G400 and DNBSEQ-G50), while a year later launched the 60 human genomes per day capacity DNBSEQ-T7.
+In September 2022, MGI launched DNBSeq-G99, a new ultra-high-speed, mid-to-low throughput sequencer.

 In 2021, BGI developed Stereo-seq, its genome wide Spatial transcriptomics technology and released the first research findings from a consortium of scientific users of the technology in 2022.
 In 2022, BGI-Research and University of Chinese Academy of Sciences together with scientists globally, used sequencing technologies to undertake single cell sequencing to expand the understanding of early human embryonic development, to complete the first whole-body cell atlas of a non-human primate, to complete the world's first body-wide single cell transcriptome atlas of pigs, and to study the brains of ants to explain for the first time how the social division of labor within ant colonies is determined by functional specialization of their brains at cellular levels.

+Agriculture and biodiversity

+In 2002, BGI published the genome of the indica variety of rice.
+In 2014, BGI also collaborated on a project to re-sequence 3,000 rice genomes from 89 countries.

+BGI is a member of the international Earth BioGenome Project which aims to sequence the DNA of all known eukaryotic species on Earth.
+BGI has contributed to the 10KP Genome Sequencing Project, an affiliated project to sequence over 10,000 plant genomes.